HomeSpecialties › Pathology

 How competitive is it?

-Pathology can't be measured by an applicant-to-offer ratio, because there isn't one — entry is employment-based, so there's no central selection round and no national success rate to quote.
-What the published data does show is a workforce in documented shortage.
-The 2025 Australia Pathology Workforce Review recorded about 2,283 pathologists and about 547 trainees (headcount) in 2022, with trainee numbers essentially flat since 2017 despite rising demand.
-Anatomical Pathology is the largest discipline (close to half of all pathologists), Haematology the fastest-growing, and General Pathology in decline (just four trainees in 2022).
-The workforce is ageing — in 2016 about 27% of pathologists were 60 or older — and the review modelled an undersupply of around 122 full-time-equivalent pathologists by 2027, widening toward 291 by 2037.
+There's no applicant-to-offer ratio — entry is employment-based, with no central round and no national success rate.
+The published picture is a workforce in documented shortage.
+The 2025 Australia Pathology Workforce Review recorded about 2,283 pathologists and about 547 trainees (headcount) in 2022, trainee numbers essentially flat since 2017.
+Anatomical Pathology is the largest discipline (close to half), Haematology the fastest-growing, General Pathology in decline (just four trainees in 2022).
+About 27% of pathologists were 60 or older in 2016, and the review modelled an undersupply of around 122 FTE by 2027, widening toward 291 by 2037.
 Jobs and Skills Australia lists 'Pathologist' in national shortage in its 2025 Occupation Shortage List.
-Pathology is highly metropolitan (around 92% in major cities in 2023) and split roughly 60% public to 39% private by full-time-equivalent in 2023.
-The practical implication: getting into pathology is less about beating a competitive round and more about securing an accredited post in your chosen discipline and location.
+Pathology is highly metropolitan (around 92% in major cities in 2023) and split roughly 60% public to 39% private by FTE in 2023.
+See Selection and Optimise for how to secure a post.

 Unaccredited time: No — pathology has no central competitive selection round and no 'unaccredited' tier in the surgical sense.
 You enter by being hired into an accredited-laboratory registrar post, then registering with the College.
 The constraint is securing a post in your preferred discipline and location, not surviving a national ranking.